 The Kroger supermarket chain hires people to work different roles like cashier, bagger, stocker, and cart attendant.

-Kroger employees might be expected to routinely lift heavy boxes, climb ladders and step stools to reach inventory, replenish products on shelves and in refrigerated cases, help customers out to their vehicles, and maintain store cleanliness.
+Kroger employees might be expected to routinely lift heavy boxes, climb ladders, and step stools to reach inventory, replenish products on shelves and in refrigerated cases, help customers out to their vehicles, and maintain store cleanliness.

-These daily responsibilities can result in on-the-job accidents that cause injuries for employees.
-At Rosenfeld Injury Lawyers, LLC, our personal injury attorneys help injured Kroger employees with their workers' compensation claims and third-party lawsuits to ensure they receive maximum benefits.
+These daily responsibilities can result in on-the-job accidents that cause injuries to employees.
+At Rosenfeld Injury Lawyers, LLC, our personal injury attorneys help injured Kroger employees with their workers’ compensation claims and third-party lawsuits to ensure they receive maximum benefits.